zeke/devcenter-scraper/content/md/rails-asset-pipeline.md

 description: Rails applications running on the Heroku Cedar stack can have the asset pipeline compiled at deploy-time.
 ---

 Rails applications running on the Heroku Cedar stack can have the asset pipeline compiled locally, at deploy-time, or at run time.
-For new users, we recommend reading [our tutorial for creating a Rails 3.x app on Cedar](/articles/rails3) before proceeding further.
+For new users, we recommend reading [Getting Started with Rails 3.x on Heroku](getting-started-with-rails3) before proceeding further.

 >note
->Heroku recommends [using the asset pipeline with a CDN](https://devcenter.heroku.com/articles/using-amazon-cloudfront-cdn-with-rails) to increase end user experience and decrease load on your Heroku app.
+>Heroku recommends [using the asset pipeline with a CDN](using-amazon-cloudfront-cdn#adding-cloudfront-to-rails) to increase end user experience and decrease load on your Heroku app.
 If you have questions about Ruby on Heroku, consider discussing it in the [Ruby on Heroku forums](https://discussion.heroku.com/category/ruby).

->callout
+## The Rails 4 Asset Pipeline

->Environment variables are not available to your app at compile time.
-This means if you need them for your asset compilation, the task may not run properly.
-Best practice is to re-write your application to not require environment variables at compile time.
-If you cannot do this, you can use the <a href='https://devcenter.heroku.com/articles/labs-user-env-compile'>user-env-compile</a> labs feature, though its use should be avoided.
+If you are using Rails 4 and the asset pipeline it is recommended to familiarize yourself with the document below.
+Much of the behavior between Rails 3 and Rails 4 is similar.
+Once finished please read the [Rails 4 Asset Pipeline on Heroku](https://devcenter.heroku.com/articles/rails-4-asset-pipeline) which covers the differences between the two experiences.

-## The Rails 3 Asset pipeline
+## The Rails 3 Asset Pipeline

 The Rails 3 asset pipeline is supported on Heroku's Cedar stack.
 The new pipeline makes assets a first class citizen in the Rails stack.
 By default, Rails uses [CoffeeScript](http://jashkenas.github.com/coffee-script/) for JavaScript and [SCSS](http://sass-lang.com/) for CSS.
 DHH has a great introduction during his [keynote for RailsConf](http://www.youtube.com/watch?v=cGdCI2HhfAU).